Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Compare credit cards with an annual fee

 - When shouldn't you get a card with an annual fee?

 - Should I pay an annual fee to build credit?

 - How to waive your credit card annual fee

 - Bottom line

 - Frequently asked questions

-How do I know if it’s worth getting a credit card with an annual fee?
+Should I get a credit card with an annual fee?

 If you don’t have good credit, you’ll likely need to settle for a secured card.
 These are solid credit-building options that come with a small annual fee of up to $49.
 With timely payments, you can improve your credit and get a decent rewards card.
 But if your credit score is great, you can easily get approval for unsecured credit cards with more worthwhile rewards, but a higher annual fee.

-Earning a higher rewards rate is definitely better than earning less, but you need to make sure you spend enough money so that the rewards you earn offset the annual fee and let you earn more than you would with a no-annual-fee version of the card.
-Otherwise, you better go with a no-annual-fee card.
+Earning a higher rewards rate is definitely better than earning less, but you need to make sure you spend enough so that your earned rewards offset the annual fee.
+If you don’t think you can do this, it’s better go with a no-annual-fee card.